Altinn/altinn-studio-docs/content/teknologi/altinnstudio/architecture/components/application/construction/altinn-apps/app/app-frontend/react.md

   - Use Material UI components as much as possible instead of building our own components from scratch.

 - _DRY code_
-  - Use shared resources accross features to avoid duplication of code.
+  - Use shared resources across features to avoid duplication of code.
   - Share resources/utils between app frontend and receipt frontend.

 - _Comments only where necessary_